ZJTAN97/learning_spring/README.md

     public void setLicense(License license) {
         thislicense = license;
     }
 }

 ```

 <br>

-Differences between the different types
+### Differences between the different types

--   Constructor Injection does not allow you to construct object, until your depdencies are ready.
+-   Constructor Injection does not allow you to construct object, until your dependencies are ready.
 -   Drawback of Setter Injection is security.
--   You can override certain dependency which is not possible with constructor injection as everytime you call the constructor, a new object is created
+-   You can override certain dependency which is not possible with constructor injection as every time you call the constructor, a new object is created
--   Use setter injection when a number of depedencies are more or you need more readability
+-   Use setter injection when a number of dependencies are more or you need more readability
 -   Use Constructor Injection when Object must be created with all of its dependencies.

 <br>